fenyili14-tech/Computer-Learning-Road/README.md

 # Computer-Learning-Road
-My journey to be AI application developer.
+My journey to become an AI application developer